ayustack/Sorting-Algorithm-Visualizer/README.md

 📧:- ayushhjaiswal@gmail.com***
 ********************

-**In this project we actually see the speed and algorithm difference of different sorting techniques.**
+**In this project, we actually see the speed and algorithm difference of different sorting techniques.**
 ### Basic Outlet of the Code:-
 1. The vertical bars from the top represents different array elements.
 2. "Array Size" bar is to change the size of the array accordingly.